 How Does the Efficient Frontier Work?

-Each investor has a different risk tolerance and their own goals for portfolio growth, so every investor has a different frontier.
-By adjusting their graph, the inventors can then see if their current portfolio measures up to the parameters set by the efficient frontier graph and make changes to their asset allocation, accordingly.
+Every investor has a different risk tolerance, and their own corresponding goals for portfolio growth.
+Accordingly, every investor has a different frontier.
+By adjusting that frontier, the inventors can then see if their current portfolio measures up to the parameters set by the efficient frontier graph, and make changes to their asset allocation accordingly.

-To use the efficient portfolio frontier, an investor would create a graph where expected returns are on the y-axis and the standard deviation of returns, which are a measure of risk, are on the x-axis.
+When constructing the graph, expected returns are on the y-axis and the standard deviation of returns, which are a measure of risk, are on the x-axis.
 Then, they would plot a curve that shows where the ideal or expected portfolio would land on the graph and the standard deviation of returns.

 Once the graph is created, the investor can plot a portfolio or individual asset on the graph according to its expected returns and their standard deviation, and then compare it to the efficient frontier curve.
 The investor can also plot two or more portfolios on the graph to compare them.